Justin T. Sevier

 Before joining the Florida State law faculty in 2015, Professor Sevier was an associate research scholar at Yale Law School and a visiting assistant professor at the University of Illinois College of Law.
 His scholarship has been published both in law journals—including the Georgetown Law Journal, the Vanderbilt Law Review, and the Minnesota Law Review, among others—and in peer-reviewed publications, including Psychology, Public Policy and Law.
 Professor Sevier serves frequently as an ad hoc referee for peer-reviewed journals at the intersection of social science and the legal system.
 He is currently a member of the editorial board of Law and Human Behavior and Law and Social Inquiry.

 Professor Sevier has received numerous teaching accolades.
-He has three times received (and was the inaugural recipient of) the Law School's Open Door Faculty Teaching Award, which is awarded to one professor at the College of Law annually.
-He is also the recipient of a University Outstanding Graduate Teaching Award, awarded to eight professors across the University, and the prestigious University Distinguished Teaching Award, which is awarded to one professor at Florida State University each year.
-He teaches courses on evidence, torts, closely-held businesses, behavioral law and economics, and the American jury.
+He has received the Law School's Open Door Faculty Teaching Award four times, an annual award given to one professor at the College of Law.
+He is also the recipient of a University Outstanding Graduate Teaching Award, awarded to eight professors across the University.
+In 2024, he became the first professor at the College of Law to receive the prestigious University Distinguished Teaching Award, presented to one professor each year and constituting the highest teaching honor at Florida State University.
+He was also selected by the graduating class of 2026 to be their commencement speaker.
+He teaches courses on evidence, torts, closely held businesses, law and psychology, and the American jury.

 Select Recent and Forthcoming Publications